dodoburner/math-magicians/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Thank you Microverse for providing me with this project
+- Hat tip to the official React documentation, Scrimba's free React course and Frontend Masters intro to React for the knowledge

 ## 📝 License